Azure/azure-sdk-for-js/sdk/mongocluster/arm-mongocluster/README.md

 ## Key concepts

-### MongoClusterManagementClient
+### DocumentDBClient

-`MongoClusterManagementClient` is the primary interface for developers using the Azure MongoClusterManagement client library.
+`DocumentDBClient` is the primary interface for developers using the Azure MongoClusterManagement client library.
 Explore the methods on this client object to understand the different features of the Azure MongoClusterManagement service that you can access.

 ## Troubleshooting